jpueberbach4/bp.markets.ingest/dukascopy/README.md

 The new symbol is now added and will be updated automatically during each incremental run.

->When you don't stop the crontab periodic execution before changing the symbol list, you will need to rebuild!
+>When you don't stop the crontab periodic execution before changing the symbol list, you will need to ```rebuild-full.sh```!

 ---